 In the software development lifecycle, the following are the various testing or validation levels-

-- Unit Testing – In this level of testing, individual units of the system are tested.
+- Unit Testing – This is the first level of testing.
+Here, individual units of the system are tested.
 It is performed by the developers at the code level.

-- Integration Testing – In this level of testing, individual components of the system are tested together.
+- Integration Testing – This is the second level of testing.
+Here individual components of the system are integrated and tested together.
 It is performed by the internal testers.

 - System Testing – In this level of testing, the whole system is tested against the requirements.
 It is performed by the internal testers.

-- Acceptance Testing – This is the final level of testing before the product is released in the market.
-It is conducted by clients’ representatives i.e. business users and/or end-users of the system.
+- Acceptance Testing – This is the final level of testing.
+It is performed before the product is released on the market.
+It is conducted by client representatives.
+These are usually the business users and/or end-users of the system.